victorpolko/ArtFinder-RailsAPI-VueJS/Readme.md

 To find out how to integrate Rails API with VueJS app.

 ### Where?
-I managed to deploy it to Heroku so the results are all [here](https://artfinder-rails.herokuapp.com/).
-Heroku doesn't work well with pictures served from Asset Pipeline, so no pictures, sorry.
+I managed to deploy it to Heroku so the results are all [here](https://artfinder-vuejs-spa.herokuapp.com/).
+Heroku doesn't allow several dynos for free, so I had to create two separate Heroku apps, and the SPA fires requests to [the API app](https://artfinder-rails-api.herokuapp.com/).

 ---